Blunk-electronic/ET/script_command_set.md

 'route_restrict' is to be replaced by 'via_restrict'.

 ### DRAGGING
-Dragging a net segment requires the net name, sheet and point of attack.
+Dragging a net segment requires the net name, sheet and point of attack and the radus of the catch zone.
 Dragging requires further-on an argument for relative/absolute movement followed by the x and y position.
 If movement is relative, x and y are handled as difference.
 In the example below the net motor_on is attacked on sheet 1 at x/y 120/100.
 The point 120/100